 Mensch Academy policy is based not only on the best educational and medical data available, but also on core Jewish values that guide us.
 When data is unavailable, ambiguous, or conflicting, values provide direction.
 The values that lie at the center of our work and animate everything we do are:

 What does a typical session look like?

-5:00-5:45: Project work around our Jewish theme.
-This includes exploring Jewish ideas through text study, music, art and dialogue.
+4:30 — 4:45: Text study/Theme learning.
+This includes exploring Jewish ideas through music, art and dialogue.
 Mensch kids develop big questions and ideas that they express through designing and creating projects.

 Why are there multi-age groups?

 Who are the teachers?